 Performing Disk Restore

-In case a disaster strikes, Veeam Backup for Microsoft Azure allows you to restore corrupted virtual disks of Azure VMs from a cloud-native snapshots or image-level backups.
-You can restore virtual disks to the original location or to a new location.
+In case a disaster strikes, you can restore corrupted virtual disks of an Azure VM from a cloud-native snapshot or image-level backup.
+Veeam Backup for Microsoft Azure allows you to restore virtual disks to the original location or to a new location.

 How Disk Restore Works